hazelcast/hazelcast/site/docs/api/stateless-transforms.md

     (order, product) -> new OrderDetails(order, product));
 ```

->With a `ReplicatedMap`, a lookup is always local compared to a standard
+>With a `ReplicatedMap`, as opposed to a standard `IMap`, every lookup
->`IMap`.
+is local.
 The downside is that the data is replicated to all the nodes,
->consuming more memory in the cluster.
+consuming more memory in the cluster.

 ## mapUsingService